-The information below refers to J-1 visa holders in the following categories: Research Scholar, Professor, Student Intern, and Short-Term Scholar.
+This information refers to J-1 exchange visitors in the following categories: Professor, Research Scholar, Short-Term Scholar, and Student Intern.

 Federal Tax Treatment